If you had a Marketplace plan without premium tax credits

 If you paid full price and are sure you don't qualify for a premium tax credit

-- You aren’t required to fill out Form 8962, Premium Tax Credit, when you file your federal taxes.
+- You don’t have to fill out or include Form 8962, Premium Tax Credit, when you file your federal taxes.

 - Keep your Form 1095-A with your other tax records.

-- Use the Health Coverage Tax Tool to find the premium for the second lowest cost Silver plan (SLCSP) that applied to you for 2015.
-(If you paid full price, this information will be missing from your 1095-A.)
+- Use the Health Coverage Tax Tool when it’s available later in January to find the premium for the second lowest cost Silver plan (SLCSP) that applied to you for 2016.
+(If you paid full price, this information won’t appear on your 1095-A.)

-- Use this figure to fill out Form 8962, Premium Tax Credit (PDF).
-When you're done, you'll find out if you qualify for a premium tax credit based on your final 2015 income.
+- Use this SLCSP figure to fill out Form 8962, Premium Tax Credit (PDF).
+You'll find out if you qualify for a premium tax credit based on your final 2016 income.

-- Your credit will either increase your 2015 refund or reduce your tax bill.
+- If you qualify, your credit will either increase your 2016 refund or reduce your tax owed.